 You can report abusive photos, videos and messages that are sent to you with Direct:

 If you’d like to report a post from Feed that was sent to you with Direct, you can tap the post and report it.

 We’re proud that people use Instagram to build stronger relationships and connect with communities of shared interests.
 But we also believe it’s important for you to disconnect and spend time offline, exploring your interests and spending time with people you love.
 When you need a break from Instagram, here are some tools that can help.

 Whether serious or silly, your posts and comments reflect who you are to the world.
 Being thoughtful and respectful reduces the risk of harm to others and to your reputation.
 If interactions become difficult, there are also tools available, like blocking and reporting.

 A great first step to controlling your online data is to understand what you’ve shared.
 We’re now offering tools to review the information we have for your account and the data you’ve shared on Instagram.
 You’ll see information we have about you, as well as your content, like your posts, comments, and messages.
 Learn how to use these tools in our Help Center.

 Sometimes people change their minds about things they’ve shared online.
 To delete a photo or video that you've posted, tap above your post and then tap Delete.
-You can also archive posts to hide them from your profile and make it so your followers and other people on Instagram can't see it.
+You can also archive posts to hide them from your profile so your followers and other people on Instagram can't see them.
 But don’t worry—when you archive a post, it keeps all its likes and comments.

 You can also temporarily disable or delete your account at any time.
 When you delete your account, we delete your posts, and you won't be able to recover that information later.